Arfajah: Second Mosul governance

 Arfajah showing his energy after he was appointed for the second time as governor of Mosul, as he built four new districts of Arab Muslim soldiers and their families in both in Mosul, In addition, Arfajah arranged fortifications in frontiers delegated soldiers and men to them to protect the borders of the caliphate territory.

-In year 25 AH, Arfajah choose a small village near Nineveh in the eastern bank of Tigris to built new garrison city, which later known as city of Haditha Mosul(new Mosul), that in the future will be simply known as city of Haditha.
+In year 25 AH, Arfajah choose a small village near Nineveh in the eastern bank of Tigris to build a new garrison city, which later known as city of Haditha Mosul(new Mosul), that in the future will be simply known as city of Haditha.
 These garrison cities under Arfajah became main headquarters and supply route for the army that were sent to Muslim conquest of Armenia and Muslim conquest of Azerbaijan.

-Later, in year 26 AH, as the caliphate under Uthman ibn al-Affan annexed the city Erbil, Arfajah handled the affair with Kurds inhabitants in the city, by facilitating dialogues with them, started to built Mosque and tasking the Quran to be promoted in the city.
+Later, in year 26 AH, as the caliphate under Uthman ibn al-Affan annexed the city Erbil, Arfajah handled the affair with Kurds inhabitants in the city, by facilitating dialogues with them, started to build a Mosque and tasking the Quran to be promoted in the city.
 While also setting up armed forces in this area to control security and Kharaj revenue.

-In the year 29 AH The next wave of Arab Muslim settlers arrived in Iraq under leadership of Abdallah ibn Amir, the governor of Basra at that time.
+In the year 29 AH the next wave of Arab Muslim settlers arrived in Iraq under the leadership of Abdallah ibn Amir, the governor of Basra at that time.
 This forces were instructed by caliph Uthman to initiate the Muslim conquest of Sistan and Muslim conquest of Khorasan.
 Thus to assist their conquest, Arfajah sent out settler contingents numbered 4,000 soldiers came from the tribe of Azd, Kindah, Tayy, and Abdul Qays.
 Then, as those soldiers returned to Mosul after the conquest, Arfajah host these soldiers his jurisdiction cities of Mosul and Haditha, while sent them to commence routine raids against remaining Sassanid elements, while maintain Ribat military patrols on the borders.

 For the rest of Arfajah tenure in Mosul, Mosul became one of the most important city in Iraq that were immediately filled by immigrant Arab soldiers, and non-Arab Arameans and Persians, who also poured into the city in large numbers, as the settlements within Arfajah jurisdictions was growing and extended between the borders of Euphrates Region in the north towards Kufa in the south.
 Thus, it became one of the fastest growing urban, administrative and economic centers in Caliphate.